-Etihad in talks over potential Airbus jet order -sources
+Etihad in talks over potential Airbus jet order: sources

-At least one of the deals could be announced at next week's Dubai Airshow, marking the first time the Abu Dhabi carrier has played a signficant role at the showcase event hosted by its closest rival, Emirates airline, the people said.
+At least one of the deals could be announced at next week's Dubai Airshow, marking the first time the Abu Dhabi carrier has played a significant role at the showcase event hosted by its closest rival, Emirates airline, the people said.

 Etihad's potential interest includes the Airbus A320neo, a fuel-saving version of the European planemaker's best-selling medium-haul jet, as well as a modified or expanded order for its long-haul A350 aircraft, one source said.

 Etihad and Airbus both declined to comment.

 Reuters reported last month Etihad was close to ordering Boeing jets including 25 to 30 777X mini-jumbos, the new 777 version which is expected to be launched at next week's air show, and a repeat order for about 30 787 Dreamliners.

 "I have made no comment on that at all; that is Reuters speculating ...
 I think you should wait until we make an announcement," Etihad's chief executive James Hogan told Dubai-based Arabian Business magazine last week.

 People tracking the twin-track negotiations said Etihad's potential combined deals with Airbus and Boeing may cover the aircraft needs of all of its equity partners, which include Air Berlin (AB1.DE), Virgin Australia (VAH.AX) and Aer Lingus (AERL.I).

 An announcement of Etihad's 777X order could pre-empt a widely expected blockbuster deal for 100 or more 777X jets from Emirates airline EMIRA.UL, which has said it may announce a large Boeing order when it hosts the November 17-21 air show.